icela/FriceEngine/help.md

 # API doc

-This is the full API doc of frice engine.
+This is the full API reference of frice engine.

 ## org.frice.game.Game
 **Do not override the constructor, anything about initializing please put them into "onInit()"!**

 ### Life cycle methods
 Method|Usage
 :---|---:
 onInit()|invoked when initialize